AllisonChase/Theme-Park-Incidents/README.md

 PIP: pip install wordcloud<br>
 CONDA: conda install -c conda-forge wordcloud

-**Instructions on How to Use and Interact with the Project**

-*Running the App*<br>
-Install the VS Code add on Live Server.<br>
-Right click (or control click) openpage.html and open the file with Live Server.

-*Wordcloud Python Library*<br>
-INSTALL WORDCLOUD:<br>
-PIP: pip install wordcloud<br>
-CONDA: conda install -c conda-forge wordcloud

 If there are no wheels available for your version of python, installing the package requires having a C compiler set up.
 Before installing a compiler, report an issue describing the version of python and operating system being used.

 **At least one paragraph summarizing efforts for ethical considerations made in the project**